Are you looking for a simple fall dessert to serve at Thanksgiving or Christmas? This McCormick pumpkin pie is it!

 Don’t use an electric mixer for this.
 The filling will come together easily even if you just use a wire whisk.

-Next, don’t over-bake the pie.
+2. Don’t over-bake.
 Adhere to the prescribed baking duration, which is 55 minutes.

 It might seem under-baked, but it’s not.
 The filling is supposed to be wobbly in the middle.

+3. Stick to the recommended temperatures.
 The procedure calls for baking the pie first at 425 degrees Fahrenheit for 15 minutes and at 350 degrees for the next 40 minutes.

 If you go higher than those prescribed temperatures, the pie filling could dry out, causing it to shrink and eventually crack.